Thinking About Setting Boundaries with a Toxic Parent? Start Here Cycle Breakers

 Torie Wiksell

-Torie created Confident Boundaries to help cycle breakers with toxic parents and dysfunctional family dynamics learn how to effectively set boundaries and heal.
-Through her honest and unfiltered perspective, Torie shares valuable insights from her professional training along with her personal experience of growing up with a narcissist mother in an effort to make others realize they are not alone and things can get better.
+Torie created Confident Boundaries to help adults with toxic parents learn how to effectively set boundaries and heal from the chaos.
+Through her honest and unfiltered perspective, Torie shares valuable insights from her professional training along with her personal experience of growing up with a narcissist mother.
+Torie runs the Confident Boundaries Membership for Cycle Breakers.